como-usar-desplazamiento-binario

 What is and how to use the binary shift operation

-These operations simply shift the bits of a number one or more positions to the left or right.
+These operations simply shift the bits of a number one or more positions to the left or to the right.

 Why are these two operations useful?
-If we remember, each digit of a binary number expresses a factor that will multiply a power of number 2.
+If we remember, each digit of a binary number represents a factor that multiplies a power of 2.

 For example,